Coin wrapper: Ireland

-Unlike the rest of the eurozone, Ireland uses clear, reusable plastic bags for all denominations.
+Unlike the rest of the eurozone, Ireland uses clear, reusable plastic bags for all denominations like the previous currency, the Irish pound.

 Spain

 Three of the rolls used in Spain are different from the ones used in the rest of the eurozone.

 Italy

 Until 2009, two of the rolls used in Italy were different from the ones used in the rest of the eurozone.